I8C/sonar-flow-plugin/sonar-flow-plugin-documentation/SETUP.md

 ## Quick setup

 For this guide we will use the sonarqube docker image from the docker hub and add the sonar-flow-plugin jar to it.
-More info about this images can be found on: https://hub.docker.com/_/sonarqube/
+More info about this image can be found on: https://hub.docker.com/_/sonarqube/

 Download the sonar-flow-plugin jar to your working directory.
 The jar can be found on the github [release page](https://github.com/I8C/sonar-flow-plugin/releases).